 How Schools Fund Student Well-being Support and Address Social Media & Tech Use

-A study in 2015 found that investing in students’ well-being had significant long-term benefits, yielding $11 for every $1 spent by resulting in better health, education, and job prospects for students, along with a lower risk of involvement in criminal activities.
+Did you know that investing in student well-being has significant long-term benefits, yielding $11 for every $1 spent?
+Through results, such as better health, education, and job prospects for students, along with a lower risk of involvement in criminal activities, addressing modern life skills benefits the whole student.

-So, how can school leaders ensure they are setting funds aside for supporting their students, faculty, and families as they navigate social media and tech’s impact on student learning and well-being – often one of the most critical expenses for any educational institution?
+Unfortunately, 48% of schools cite inadequate funds for student health and wellness.
+So, how can school leaders support their students, faculty, and families as they navigate social media and tech’s impact on student learning and well-being when

-Let’s explore the different ways that schools are funding resources for students, educators, and families to create strong school communities ready to learn and grow together.
+Let’s explore the different ways that schools are funding resources that create strong school communities ready to learn and grow together.

 Government Funding

-Learning is much harder when students aren’t healthy, impacting their academic performance, engagement in the classroom, and overall well-being.
+Learning is much harder when students aren’t healthy.
+It impacts their academic performance, engagement in the classroom, and overall well-being.

 Academic Enrichment Grants